Youth team practices among latest to fall under governor's coronavirus directive

 “The virus has had a huge impact on us,” he said.
 “We’re all trying to figure out what we’re going to do.”

-Sports organizations saw their seasons get put on hold a little longer this week because of coronavirus concerns.
-The latest directed health measure from Gov. Ricketts included the shutdown of all organized team sports — youth and adult — until May 31.
+Sports organizations saw their seasons get put on hold a little longer last week because of coronavirus concerns.
+The latest directed health measure from Gov. Pete Ricketts included the shutdown of all organized team sports — youth and adult — until May 31.

 That directive included but was not limited to club sports.